MarhyCZ/strv-go-newsletter/README.md

 Production build is available on domain strv.mb.marstad.cz

 ## Documentation
-API documentation is available on swagger hub.
+API documentation is available in swagger.json as Swagger V2.